 That last sentence speaks volumes, I think.
 Mr. Callahan encouraged -- demanded, even -- his students embrace learning, find and hone our minds and our skills.
 Dream.

 I have a lot of great memories about Latin class, funny since I tend otherwise to shudder about junior high being so awful.
 But here's one that perhaps crystallizes why I remember him so fondly.
 Some background first: my ninth grade year was rough.
 Things really sucked at home.
-This was 1986 -- the height of the Reagan era, (yet another) bust in the oil industry, a weakened Wyoming economy.
+It was 1986 -- the height of the Reagan era, (yet another) bust in the oil industry, a weakened Wyoming economy.
 My family's business -- a local grocery store -- closed its doors.
+My dad laid on the sofa and drank.
 Our dog died.
 My great-grandma died.
 I came to class one day to find a handwritten note from Mr. Callahan on my desk.
-It was a card offering his condolences; even more, it was one recognizing that I was struggling, and offering his support and encouragement as I moved forward.
+It was a card offering his condolences; even more, it was one recognizing that I was struggling and offering his support and encouragement as I moved forward.

 A gesture like that is impossible to quantify if you're assessing a teacher solely based on students' performance, test scores, and grades.
-And while I don't know how you'd tie something like that card to graduation rates or future personal or career successes, it may precisely the thing that matters and precisely what makes a teacher great.
+And while I don't know how you'd tie something like that card to graduation rates or future personal or career successes, it may be precisely the sort thing that matters deeply and precisely the sort of thing that makes a teacher great.
 Gratias, Mr. Callahan.